-The Club, in the normal course of business, enters transactions with related parties consisting primarily of the construction of the Club's leisure and recreational facilities and charges for the use of the Club's facilities and services.
+The Club, in the normal course of business, entered transactions with Ayala Land, Inc. (ALI), a stockholder, and an affiliate, Anvaya Cove Beach and Nature Club Inc. (ACBNCI) consisting primarily of reimbursement of cost and expenses.
 Outstanding balances at year-end are unsecured, noninterest-bearing and is normally settled in cash, and is due and demandable.